GKonar/E-commere/README.md

 -	React-Router
 -	React-Redux

-Note: App is in early stage.
+Note: App in development.
 Currently ( 02.
-2020 ) I am commiting to it every day.
+2020 ) I commit almost every day.

 ## Check it out, use it, feel free 💚